FarhanShares/laravel-mediaman/README.md

 The file will be stored in the default disk & bundled in the default collection specified in the mediaman config.
 The file size will be stored in the database & the file name will be sanitized automatically.

+`upload()` runs database writes in a transaction and treats storage write failures as hard failures.
+If file writing or later collection attachment fails, the media row is rolled back and MediaMan performs best-effort storage cleanup to avoid orphaned records/files.

 However, you can do a lot more, not just stick to the defaults.

 ```php